open-alchemy/OpenAlchemyEditor/web/README.md

 Output:

+- `routerNavigationStartExampleIdSeedSelectChange`: The selected seed has been changed, includes the selected seed..
 - `editorApiLoadSeedsSeedSuccess`: The seed loaded, includes the value.
 - `editorApiLoadSeedsSeedError`: The seed failed to load, includes the reason why it failed.